 17. Dwelling

 Telling people what you used to have and bringing it all up when you start dating again is ugly and unattractive to someone coming into your situation.
-If you live in the reality of split milk then you will always find a way to get yourself back to that feeling because its easy to feel something.
-I get my clients to start saying “If not this then something better”.
+If you live in the reality of split milk, then you will always find a way to get yourself back to that feeling because it’s easy to feel something.
+I get my clients to start saying, “If not this, then something better”.

 Divorce Process: What to Expect